When should I arrive and where should I go?

 Each year, we welcome community band members to join us.
 These participants are adults who have been playing with an organized community band such as New Horizons Band in the Annapolis Valley or Second Chances Community Band Program of NS and PEI.
 These players learn alongside our younger students at each level of band.
 They bring an added dimension of maturity and love of music that we feel is a very positive experience for our younger players.

 If you are a member of a community band and would like to participate, please submit your registration online at the link below.
 The tuition fee for community band members is $175 which includes HST.
 If you choose to stay on-campus during the week, daily residence and meal plan fees will apply.
 The room fee is $25+tax/night.
 A breakfast-lunch-dinner meal plan at Wheelock Dining Hall is available for approximately $45/day if you choose that option when you reserve your room.
-Registration for residence and meals will be processed through the Acadia Box Office directly (1-800-542-8425) and will be available in June.
+Registration for residence and meals will be processed through the Acadia Box Office directly (1-800-542-8425).
+This summer, Community Band members will be staying in Whitman House.

 Community band members will be asked to participate in the band placement process Sunday evening.
 You should bring a piece of music to play for faculty members—select a piece that highlights your playing ability—and be prepared to play scales of your choice and to sight read a brief selection.
 If you are unable to attend Sunday evening, please contact us so we can make arrangements for you to meet with your instrument instructor Monday morning for placement.